wfryer/google-sites-firebase-comment-widget/README.md

 - **Firestore Rules** enforce password security server‑side (no visible credentials in the HTML)
 - **GitHub Pages** hosting supported — no special server setup required

-This system was designed and field‑tested in a real classroom by **Wesley A. Fryer** and is ideal for teachers exploring “vibe coding” and AI‑assisted development.
+This system was designed and field‑tested by [**Wes Fryer**](https://ai.wesfryer.com) and is ideal for teachers exploring “vibe coding” and AI‑assisted development.

 ---